hapax/hapax.github.io/assets/boring.md

 #### Indescribable real numbers

 "Boring" and "interesting" are of course subjective terms.
-We're going to use something a bit more well-defined, and replace "interesting" with *describable*, in the sense that it has a finite description which uniquely gives that numbers.
+We'll use something a bit more well-defined, and replace "interesting" with *describable*.
+A number is describable if it has some finite description, using words, mathematical symbols, maybe even a computer program, which output that number.
 For instance, $\sqrt{2}$ is the positive solution of $x^2 = 2$, $\pi$
 is the ratio of a circle's circumference to its diameter, and $e$ is the limit